Save

 how did the convention make amending the constitution easier than amending in AOC? it made it so only majority (2/3 Congress and 3/4 states) has to approve it instead of in the AOC is was all 13 states had to agree.

-republic a government ruled by representatives of the people
+republic a government where people elect representatives

 Federalist 10 an essay in which Madison argues that the dangers of faction can be mitigated by a large republic and republican government.